jujudellago/acts_as_commentable_with_threading_mongodb/README.md

         rails generate acts_as_commentable_with_threading_migration

-    This will generate the migration script necessary for the table
+    This will create the comment model with mongoid fields  (the name mentions migrations but there are obviously none)

 * To upgrade to acts_as_commentable_with_threading from the old acts_as_commentable: